-Lurie Children’s Epilepsy Center provides an advanced treatment approach made possible by state-of-the-art imaging, EEG trending software and Video EEG diagnostic systems.
+Lurie Children’s Epilepsy Monitoring Unit provides an advanced treatment approach made possible by state-of-the-art imaging, EEG trending software and Video EEG diagnostic systems.

 Our specialized pediatric epileptologists will interpret EEGs while using video monitoring to help link the child's brain electrical patterns to the physical seizure.
 This multifaceted measurement gives us the building blocks for the best and most personalized treatment for your child.

 The Lurie Children’s Neurodiagnostic Training Program is one of only a few hospital-based training programs in the United States.
 Lurie Children’s goal is to grow a qualified workforce by promoting patient safety and providing standardized education for Neurodiagnostic Technologists.
 The program focuses on pediatric care within Clinical Neurophysiology, Epilepsy Monitoring and Neurocritical Care.

 The Neurodiagnostic Technologist will use precise measurements on your child’s scalp to apply the electrodes, which are the small node-like conductors that transmit your child’s brain signals to Video EEG system.
 Applying electrodes will not hurt your child.
 The EEG connection process takes about 1 hour.

 For most children, we use paste to adhere the electrodes.
 Some children may require collodion application, which is applied utilizing a portable air compressor.
 This helps the glue to dry quickly and adhere to the scalp.

 After the EEG setup is complete, the patient EEG head box is connected by a cord to the Video EEG system.
 The cord is 30 feet long which provides ample length for the patient to move around in their room as long as they’re in view of the camera.
 Your child will not be sedated during the procedure.